Marguerite Mongenast-Servais

-She was married to the engineer Paul Mongenast and engaged in several progressive associations, among them the anti-monarchist "Action républicaine".
+She was married to the engineer Paul Mongenast.
+She was engaged in several progressive associations, among them the anti-monarchist "Action républicaine".

 She was also a member of the women's rights organization "Organisation pour les Intérêts de la femme".
 There was never any organized women suffrage movement in Luxembourg: women suffrage was introduced in 1919 without any debate, as a part of the project of the new democratic constitution, and the women's rights organizations mainly focused on educational opportunities.
 However, in 1917–1919, Marguerite Thomas-Clement belonged to the few who spoke in favour of women suffrage in public debates through articles in the press.